gianlucasalata-unipd/MAS513/README.md

 - Press the button _motor run/stop_ to start up the motor.
 For safety reasons the plexiglass enclosure must be closed; this safety can be bypassed pressing the electrical switch located behind the motor for the entire motor's run.

 To capture the radar data, the following hardware is required:
--	AWR1843, 5V / >2.5A power supply, micro-USB cable
+-	AWR1843, 5V / >2.5A power supply, micro-USB cable.
-- DVA1000EVM, 5V / >2A power supply, micro-USB cable, RJ45 ethernet cable, 60pin Samtec cable
+- DVA1000EVM, 5V / >2A power supply, micro-USB cable, RJ45 ethernet cable, 60pin Samtec cable .
-and this software:
+And this software:
--	mmWave Studio (Version 2.1.1.0 will be used in this report)
+-	mmWave Studio (Version 2.1.1.0 will be used ).
--	Matlab Runtime Engine v8.5.1 32bit
+-	Matlab Runtime Engine v8.5.1 32bit.
--	Code Composer Studio > v7.1 or:
- -	CDS Emulation Software Package v6.0.579.0 or higher
+-	Code Composer Studio > v7.1 or CDS Emulation Software Package v6.0.579.0 or higher